Rasalp1/canvas-lm/TERMS_OF_SERVICE.md

 -  Upload malicious files or viruses

 ### Academic Integrity
-Canvas LM is a study aid, NOT a cheating tool:
+Canvs LM is a study aid, NOT a cheating tool:
 - You are responsible for your academic integrity
 - Follow your institution's academic honesty policies
 - Use AI assistance ethically and transparently